evant/gradle-retrolambda/README.md

 -------

 #### 2.0.0
-- Hooks into gradle's incremental compilcation support.
+- Hooks into gradle's incremental compilation support.
 This should mean faster build times and less inconsistencies when changing the build script without running `clean`.
 To fully take advantage of this you need to use retrolambda `1.4.0+` which is now the default.